-I live in Oxfordshire with my husband, the poet Ian Pindar, and our two children.
-Our son was diagnosed with autism in 2011, about a month after I landed my first book deal.
+I live in Oxfordshire with my husband and our two children.
+Our son was diagnosed as autistic in 2011, about a month after I landed my first book deal.
 You can read more about the diagnosis in this blog post about how we found out about his autism.

 After I Left You is published in Germany by Diana Verlag.
 The title of the German edition is Und dann, eines Tages.